 4. Sadness/Depression: I don’t know when this will end

 5. Acceptance: This is happening.
-This is where our personal power lies.
-We can focus on those things we can control and let go of those we cannot.
+This got us in touch with our sense of agency and power.
+We focused on those things we could control and let go of those we could not.

-6. Finding meaning: There is great suffering and… something valuable has come out of this experience
+6. Finding meaning: There was great suffering and… something valuable came out of this experience

 As someone who works with women who have suffered deeply due to early childhood trauma, emotional neglect and the resulting issues: anxiety, addictions, co-dependency, depression and disordered eating – what I know for sure is that spiritual bypassing, avoiding, sweeping under the rug, numbing and medicating our pain – are all useful mechanisms for coping short term but long term, are all sure-fire ways to more suffering!